What Is the Minimum Credit Score Needed for a Credit Card?

 Getting a Credit Card with Bad Credit

-Bad credit is not a death sentence on your chances of getting a credit card.
+Bad credit doesn’t mean you can’t gett a credit card.
 In fact, you can find credit cards on the market designed specifically for people with bad credit.
 However, such cards typically have high fees and interest rates.

 If you’re worried about high fees and rates, a secured credit card for bad credit may be the better option.
-Some secured credit cards even approve borrowers without conducting a credit check and have no APR.
+Some secured credit cards even approve borrowers without conducting a credit check.
 The big difference between a secured vs. unsecured credit card is that secured credit cards require a security deposit, which acts as the card’s credit limit.

-Alternatively, bad-credit borrowers may be able to qualify for a retail credit card.
+Alternatively, borrowers with bad credit may be able to qualify for a retail credit card.
+These cards can only be used at a specific store or chain of stores.
 While retail credit card credit score requirements vary, many are available to borrowers with limited or bad credit.

 With a fair credit score (580 to 669 per FICO), you won’t qualify for the top rewards credit cards available.
 That being said, it’s still possible to get approved for an unsecured credit card with no annual fee and limited perks.